 Amsterdam public transportation

-Amsterdam Buses are primarily used to reach outlying suburbs and after the trams have stopped running.
-Night buses run from midnight until 7am with routes connecting to Central Station, Rembrandtplein and Leidseplein.
+Night buses are available after the trams have stopped running from 12:30 until 7:00.
+With routes connecting to Central Station, Rembrandtplein and Leidseplein.

-Biking in Amsterdam
+Cycling in Amsterdam

-Taxi stands are available at most tourist hubs including Leidseplein, Dam Square and Central Station as a convenient Amsterdam transport.
-Hailing a taxi is quite difficult and virtually impossible on weekends, but cab service is generally prompt if you call ahead (city cab: 0900.677.7777).
-Rides cost €1.80 per km regardless of the time of day and a 5%-10% tip is expected.
+Taxi's are available at most tourist hubs including Leidseplein, Dam Square and Central Station.
+Hailing a taxi can be difficult, especially on weekends, but cab service is generally prompt if you call ahead.
+You can reach the Amsterdam city taxi line on 0031 (0) 900 677 7777.

 Rent a car in Amsterdam

-Although driving in Amsterdam is not recommended, Amsterdam car rental services are readily available at Schiphol Airport and in the city center along Overtoom Straat near Vondelpark.
+Although driving in Amsterdam is not recommended, Amsterdam car rental services are readily available at Schiphol Airport and in the city centre along Overtoom Straat, near Vondelpark.
 All major agencies are represented including Avis, Budget, Europcar, Hertz, National and Alamo.